Using clear sacks

 - cardboard boxes

-- greetings cards and wrapping paper (no glitter or foil)
+- greetings cards and wrapping paper (no glitter, foil or plastic-based wrapping)

 - newspapers, magazines and catalogues